• PARENTING

 My time was spent cleaning more than my time was spent playing with my kids.

-I was irritable, getting upset when one of the kids dropped something on the floor instead of finding a way to make it a teachable moment and turning into some kind of cleaning witch.
+I was irritable, getting upset when one of the kids dropped something on the floor instead of finding a way to make it a teachable moment.

-Thankfully, gone are my days of having flames shooting out of my ears.
+Thankfully, gone are my days of being upset about the mess of childhood play.

-We have a organization system in place that keeps lets us live in a mess free home, even with three kids and two big dogs.
+We have an organization system in place that keeps lets us live in a mess free home, even with three kids and three dogs.

 (And most importantly, doesn’t involve me scrubbing the floors everyday!)